YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/02.Fetching-Resources/docs.md

     category: docs
 ---

-A server MUST support fetching resource data for every URL provided as:
+The server supports fetching resource data for every URL provided as:

 + a self link as part of the top-level links object
 + a self link as part of a resource-level links object